TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/seeed-E5/_index.md

 If you see `+JOIN: Network joined` on your serial console, that means your device has successfully connected to {{% tts %}}!

-This only explains the basics for connecting to .
-If you wish to know what other commands are available, check [here](https://files.seeedstudio.com/products/317990687/res/LoRa-E5%20AT%20Command%20Specification_V1.0%20.pdf).
-And if you wish to start developing with the Wio-E5, check the [Seeed Studio Wiki](https://wiki.seeedstudio.com/LoRa_E5_mini/#develop-with-stm32cube-mcu-package).
+This only explains the basics for connecting to {{% tts %}}.
+If you wish to know what other commands are available, check [here](https://files.seeedstudio.com/products/317990687/res/LoRa-E5%20AT%20Command%20Specification_V1.0%20.pdf), and if you wish to start developing with the Wio-E5, check the [Seeed Studio Wiki](https://wiki.seeedstudio.com/LoRa_E5_mini/#develop-with-stm32cube-mcu-package).